Contrary to what pharmaceutical companies would have you believe, you can lose weight without Ozempic, even if you have Hashimoto’s.

 And this is where things get very interesting.

-One of the primary reasons that she was never treated correctly is because her doctors were most likely using the “standard” reference range for determining if her thyroid was functioning optimally.
+One of the primary reasons that she was never treated correctly is that her doctors were most likely using the “standard” reference range for determining if her thyroid was functioning optimally.

 What they were failing to appreciate was her body’s remarkable ability to maintain serum levels of thyroid hormone despite missing 70% of her thyroid gland because they were focusing on standard reference ranges and not optimal reference ranges.